-"Information is power" – it's an age-old saying which seems more relevant than ever in the internet age.
+"Information is power" – it's an age-old saying more relevant than ever.
 Your data is one of your most valuable assets, not just the business' own sensitive data but also customers' data.
-Unfortunately many businesses are rather lax when it comes to keeping this valuable asset safe, even though a serious data breach could bring the business to its knees.
+This is even more the case today with the 2018 changes to the Privacy Act.
+Unfortunately, many businesses are rather lax when it comes to keeping this valuable asset safe, even though a serious data breach could bring the business to its knees.

-Read about Telstra’s small business cloud services.Find out more
+Read about Telstra’s Apps built for business.Find out more

 Lock it down

-Empowering employees to protect business data starts with establishing effective cyber awareness programs and having accessible, plain English cyber security policies.
-This includes having policies around password-protecting computers and handheld devices which contain, or can access, business data as well as policies around staff using their own devices at work.
+Empowering employees to protect business data starts with establishing effective cyber awareness programs and having accessible, plain-English cyber security policies.
+These should start with a focus on password-protecting computers and handheld devices which contain, or can access, business data.
+In addition to this, there need to be policies around staff using their own devices at work.

 Cyber security policies guide staff behaviour and should cover effective password management, such as a minimum length and complexity as well as a ban on using the same password for different services.
+Password managers are woth considering.
 Two-factor authentication should also be enabled where available, to offer an extra line of defence for business systems and online services.
-Businesses may want to also consider having good processes around reviewing who has access to what information (both staff and external suppliers) and making sure that staff who no longer need access have it removed.
-This is really important cyber security housekeeping that is sadly overlooked by most businesses.
+Businesses may want to also consider having good processes around reviewing who has access to what information (both staff and external suppliers) and making sure that staff who no longer need access no longer do.
+This is essential cyber security housekeeping often overlooked by many businesses.
 It would be like not collecting the keys from the previous 10 tenants that leased your rental property.
-You wouldn’t do that, so why is cyber security any different?

 It's important to tighten up security across the board, not just on a few key systems.
 Supply chains are critical when working out who has access to your valuable information and how they might be looking after it.
 It is important that your suppliers protect your valuable information - several well-known breaches have been through supply chain vulnerabilities.

 An email is like a postcard - it can be intercepted and read in transit.
 Don’t assume there is inherent security in email.
 A growing number of websites use HTTPS encryption to stop third parties eavesdropping on your online activities.
-Staff should always look for the padlock symbol when using services like online banking and webmail.
+Staff should always look for the padlock symbol and the 'https://' in a browser's address bar when using services like online banking and webmail.

-Staff should also enable the extra protection of a Virtual Private Network when working away from the office, to protect their online activities from prying eyes.
+Your business should also enable the extra protection of a Virtual Private Network when your team members work away from the office, to protect their online activities from prying eyes.
 It's an important security precaution when using public Wi-Fi and Ethernet networks in locations like cafes, airport lounges and hotel rooms.

 Think twice before clicking

-A healthy sense of paranoia is one of your best lines of defence when it comes to cyber security.
+A healthy sense of paranoia is one of the best defences when it comes to cyber security.
 Most businesses rely on email as a key business tool so clicking on links is necessary.
-But some links come with far more than just a business opportunity.
+But some links come with more than business opportunities.

 Cyber criminals looking to steal your valuable information will use phishing emails as a way of gaining access to your company and your valuable data.
-Rather than promising something too good to be true, like winning the lottery, most phishing emails often pretend to be something too boring to be fake – such as an overdue utility bill or notification of a missed parcel delivery.
-But always look carefully at the email - were you expecting a bill?
+Rather than promising something too good to be true, like winning the lottery, most phishing emails often pretend to be something too mundane to be alarming – such as an overdue utility bill or notification of a missed parcel delivery.
+But always look carefully at the email - - were you expecting a bill?
 Were you expecting a delivery?
-Why would the police be emailing an “infringement notice” to your work email?
+Why would the police be emailing an infringement notice to your work email?

 All staff need to think twice before clicking on links in emails or opening attachments, as these can infect a computer with malicious software designed to steal passwords or perhaps encrypt the computer's hard drive and hold your data to ransom.

-Businesses are also vulnerable to targeted "socially engineered" emails, which are tailored to trick specific people in your organisation and can even appear to come from other staff members or people you know.
+Businesses are also vulnerable to targeted "socially engineered" emails, which are tailored to trick specific people in your organisation.
+The "engineered" aspect is that they appear to come from other staff members or people you know.
 They all have the same intention of getting the recipient to click on the link or do something that will allow them to gain a foothold in your organisation.

-These socially engineered emails can be harder to detect but the same rules apply – staff should always approach links and attachments with caution and not be afraid to query unusual requests, ring the person or organisation purporting to send the email on their published phone number and check with them if you are not sure about the content of the email. .
+These socially engineered emails can be harder to detect but the same rules apply: - staff should always approach links and attachments with caution and not be afraid to query unusual requests, or ring the person or organisation purporting to send the email on their published phone number and check with them.

-Building cyber aware staff is key - cyber security is just as much a human issue as it is a technical issue so having staff who are aware of the risks and how to manage them can make all the difference in this interconnected world.
+Building cyber-aware staff is key. - Cyber security is as much a human issue as it is a technical issue, so having staff who are aware of the risks and how to manage them can make all the difference in this interconnected world.